Greener fuels for cars

 Driving cars produces more carbon dioxide – one of the main greenhouse gases responsible for climate change – than any other type of travel in Northern Ireland.

 Petrol is the fuel that creates the most carbon dioxide (CO2).
-Using a car that runs on an alternative to petrol can reduce your CO2 emissions from driving.
+Using a car that runs on an alternative to petrol can cut your CO2 emissions from driving.

 Diesel engines produce less CO2 than petrol cars but currently produce more air pollutants.
 This is set to change, and in the future diesel cars will be almost as clean as petrol cars in terms of pollutants.